nicolastoon/analyzing-recipe-tags/README.md

 The tag that we will use is <code>'dietary'</code>.
 We previously saw in our "Interesting Aggregates" that there seemed to be a difference between the nutritional values between recipes with and without the tag.
 Logically, if one wants to go on a diet, they would generally want to eat less calories.
 Thus, this hypothesis test will see if the difference in calories in the two groups is significant or not.

+For our hypothesis test, we will be running a permutation test since we want to compare whether recipes with and without the <code>dietary</code> tag have similar distributions and populations.

+For our test statistic, I will use the absolute difference in mean calories.
+The absolute difference in means is useful because we have two groups, each with a quantitative mean that looks to be different from the other group.
+By comparing the simulated and observed test statistics, we can see if our observation is significant or not.

 <p><b>Null Hypothesis: </b>Recipes with the <code>dietary</code> tag have the same amount of calories as recipes without the <code>dietary</code> tag.</p>
 <p><b>Alternate Hypothesis: </b>Recipes with the <code>dietary</code> tag have less calories as recipes without the <code>dietary</code> tag</p>
-<p><b>Test Statistic: </b>Absolute difference of mean ratings between recipes with and without the <code>dietary</code> tag</p>
+<p><b>Test Statistic: </b>Absolute difference of mean calories between recipes with and without the <code>dietary</code> tag</p>
 <p><b>Significance Level: </b>0.01</p>

 The observed test statistic between recipes with and without <code>'dietary'</code> was approximately 34.1.

-To see if my test statistic was significant, I conducted a permutation test and ran 1,000 simulations to generate an empirical distribution of the test statistic under the null hypothesis.
+To see if my test statistic was significant, I ran 1,000 simulations to generate an empirical distribution of the test statistic under the null hypothesis.
 The plot below visualizes the empirical distribution found:

 <iframe
   src="plots/hypothesis-test-hist.html"